Caring For Your Baby's Teeth

 Regular dental check-ups

-Your baby is eligible for free check-ups from an oral health service.
-It's important to enrol your child with the service as early as possible, so that you can arrange the first check-up.
+Oral healthcare is free for all children until they turn 18.
+Enrol your baby with the service as early as possible, so that you can arrange the first check-up.
 Regular check-ups increase the chances of finding and treating any tooth decay early.
 To enrol your baby with a service or to make an appointment, phone 0800 TALK TEETH (0800 825 583).

 Lift the lip every month